 Who is my Advisor?
 Academic Advisors and Faculty Mentors

 The College of Community & Public Service has a dual advising system.
 This means that you have two different types of people within the college to assist you with your questions an academic advisor and a faculty mentor.
 Depending on your questions/issues/concerns you should meet with one of your assigned advisors as indicated below:

-- You may meet with an academic advisor in the CCPS Undergraduate Advising Center who can assist you with:
+- You should meet with an academic advisor every fall semester in the CCPS Undergraduate Advising Center who can assist you with: